nkizito92/nkizito92.github.io/_posts/2020-03-23-my_simonesays_project.markdown

 </html>
 ```

-The next step I jumped to was to the file Button.js for `javascript`.
+The next step I jumped to was the file Button.js for `javascript`.
 I started with building the classes and used the `constructor` to create the `props` that match with the `model's` attributes, so they can work together.
-To `initialize` in the javascript's `class` you must use the keyword `this` that keyword is used for other tasks as well, but it will not be discussed here.
+To `initialize` in the javascript's `class` you must use the keyword `this`.
+That keyword is used for other tasks as well, but it will not be discussed here.
 See the example below!

 ```
 // This is a JavaScript Class